 Log Analytics workspaces contain logs and metrics data from multiple Azure resources, whereas Azure Monitor workspaces currently contain only metrics related to Prometheus.

 Contents of Azure Monitor workspace

 Azure Monitor workspaces will eventually contain all metric data collected by Azure Monitor.
 Currently, only Prometheus metrics are data hosted in an Azure Monitor workspace.

 Azure Monitor workspace architecture

-While a single Azure Monitor workspace may be sufficient for many use cases using Azure Monitor, many organizations create multiple workspaces to better meet their needs.
+While a single Azure Monitor workspace can be sufficient for many use cases using Azure Monitor, many organizations create multiple workspaces to better meet their needs.
 This article presents a set of criteria for deciding whether to use a single Azure Monitor workspace, multiple Azure Monitor workspaces, and the configuration and placement of those workspaces.

 As you identify the right criteria to create additional Azure Monitor workspaces, your design should use the lowest number of workspaces that will match your requirements, while optimizing for minimal administrative management overhead.

 The following table presents criteria to consider when designing an Azure Monitor workspace architecture.

 |Create separate Azure Monitor workspaces for operational data based on logical boundaries, such as by a role, application type, type of metric etc.